Former Bachelor star Colton Underwood may get a reality show after coming out as gay: The backlash, explained

-Colton Underwood, a former lead on The Bachelor, came out as gay in a very public way this week in an interview with Good Morning America anchor Robin Roberts.
+Colton Underwood, a former lead on The Bachelor, came out as gay in a very public way last week.
 As the news spread, so did reports that Netflix is working with Underwood on a reality show that follows his life as an openly gay man.
-"I'm gay.
-And I came to terms with that earlier this year and have been processing it," Underwood told Roberts on Wednesday.
-"I'm the happiest and healthiest I've ever been in my life."
+"I'm the happiest and healthiest I've ever been in my life," Underwood told Good Morning America anchor Robin Roberts in interview last Wednesday.

 Some people face considerable obstacles on their path to coming out, and Underwood shared his own.
 "I've ran from myself for a long time.
 I've hated myself for a long time," he told Roberts.

-The response to Underwood's revelation has been largely supportive, with many -- including Schitt's Creek star Dan Levy who is openly gay, and alumni and producers of the popular long-running reality dating show -- applauding the 29-year-old Underwood for his honesty and sending messages of pride and solidarity.
+The response to Underwood's revelation has been largely supportive, with many -- including Schitt's Creek star Dan Levy, who is openly gay, and alumni and producers of the long-running reality dating show -- applauding the 29-year-old Underwood for his honesty and sending messages of pride and solidarity.

 "I am so proud of you for finally being able to share and live your truth," tweeted Tayshia Adams, who competed on his season of the series and went on to star in her own season of The Bachelorette, another show in ABC's reality dating franchise.